MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sign-in-to-power-apps.md

 - Yes, but in separate browser sessions.
 For example, Microsoft Edge might be open in its standard mode and a separate session might be started in a new **InPrivate** window.
 - If multiple tabs in the same browser session are open, only resources in the most recently signed in tenant are accessible.

-#### Can I sign in Power Apps, in a resource tenant, with GDAP?
+#### Can I sign in to Power Apps, in a resource tenant with GDAP?

-No, make.powerapps.com does not recognize [Granular delegated admin privileges (GDAP)](https://learn.microsoft.com/partner-center/customers/gdap-introduction).
-However, [Power Platform Admin Center does recognize GDAP](https://learn.microsoft.com/partner-center/customers/gdap-supported-workloads#dynamics-365-and-power-platform).
+No, [https://make.powerapps.com](https://make.powerapps.com) doesn't recognize [Granular delegated admin privileges (GDAP)](partner-center/customers/gdap-introduction); however, the [Power Platform admin center does](/partner-center/customers/gdap-supported-workloads#dynamics-365-and-power-platform).

 ## Sign in using Microsoft Account (preview)